rust-lang/rfcs/0000-backtrace-in-core.md

     inner: *mut dyn RawBacktrace,
 }
 ```
-and this may induce some code bloat which we do not want.
+and this may induce some code bloat that is suboptimal but livable-with.
+It could be changed via some vtable sheaningans but we will leave it as it is for simplicity's sake.

-/*
-The other one is a potential code bloat in `no_std` contexts, so a possible alternative may be only enabling the `Backtrace` conditionally via `cfg` settings. (not so sure about this though)
-*/

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 The proposed solution is the one which is currently implementable.
 However, if the Generic Member Access RFC was implemented as discussed in the Motivation section, we would not have to move the `Backtrace` to core at all.
 In the alternative solution, we would leave the `Backtrace` as it is and instead the `Error` trait will provide a `backtrace()` method which will use the Generic Access to extract the concrete `Backtrace` out of the propagated error.

+The `Backtrace` functionality could be implemented as a trait in order to be extensible in the future and would allow for backwards compatibility.
+However, since in the long goal we want to deprecate `Backtrace` in the `Error` trait we do not pursue that idea.

 During the [conversation on #rust-embedded IRC](https://libera.irclog.whitequark.org/rust-embedded/2021-08-17), various takes on the matter from the embedded contexts were given.
 What was most threatening for people engaged in the discussion is the allocating capabilities of `Backtrace`.
 Though the implementation in std uses `Vec` for allocating backtrace frames, the API declaration in core leaves the implementation to the user (if no std is supplied).